HowestBruges/CsCourse.WpfBasics/README.md

 # CsCourse.WpfBasics
-A simple WPF application to show how to create an interactive GUI
+A simple WPF application showing how to create an interactive GUI